habbes/spreadsheet/README.md

 #### `yarn test:e2e`

-Runs e2e tests (using Cypress)
+Runs end-to-end tests (using Cypress)

 #### `yarn test:e2e-watch`

-Allows you to run e2e tests interactively and watch them on a GUI.
+Allows you to run end-to-end tests interactively and watch them on a GUI.

 #### `yarn test:all`